shclarke007/instagram/README.md

 [![Build Status](https://travis-ci.org/learningtocode101/instagram.svg?branch=master)](https://travis-ci.org/learningtocode101/instagram)

+## Purpose
+Build an Instagram clone where users can post pictures, comment and like pictures.

 ## User Story
 ```
-User can sign up to web app - In progress
+User can sign up to web app
-User can sign in to web app - In progress
+User can sign in to web app
 User can post pictures
-User can add caption with pictures posted
+User can add caption with pictures posted - In porgress
 ```
-## Task

-Build Instagram: Simple huh!

-Your challenge is to build Instagram using Rails.
-You'll need **users** who can post **pictures**, write **comments** on pictures and **like** a picture.
-Style it like Instagram's website (or more awesome).

-Bonus if you can add filters!

 ## Tech Stack
 Rubocop - Linting